Diana Garnet: 2021–2024: Further voice acting, ADR directing, Tie-up releases and Lumin

 In December, they performed as a guest performer in the Yokohama leg of Flow's domestic tour, "FLOW THE CARNIVAL 2023: NARUTO Shibari".
 The concert was recorded and broadcast on Space Shower TV as a TV special on February 7, 2024, and later released as on Blu-ray and CD.

-On February 11, Diana's VTuber character Lumin Tsukiboshi debuted through her first livestream.
+On February 11, 2024, Diana's VTuber character Lumin Tsukiboshi debuted through her first livestream.
 Originally introduced on a character sheet on September 20, 2023.
 The character maintains in her livestreams that Lumin and Diana are to be seen as two different entities, with "Diana Garnet" being her family-friendly real life identity with commitments to their clients, while "Lumin" would be able to interact with fans more and cover songs that wouldn't necessarily align with Diana Garnet's public image.
 Whenever Lumin alludes to her real life, she would refer to her persona "Diana Garnet" as "the voice inside".
 Lumin would pursue activities as a music artist under the name "Lumin".

 Diana also provided vocals for the character song "No Name (English ver.)" of ninja Asahi, a character of the Bank of Innovation smartphone game "MementoMori".

-In July, Diana performed the theme song "Set Sail" for the summer event "Beauty Full Shot" of the Shift Up smart phone game "Goddess of Victory: Nikke".
+In July, they performed the theme song "Set Sail" for the summer event "Beauty Full Shot" of the Shift Up smart phone game "Goddess of Victory: Nikke".

-In October, they performed the character song "Lamb's Requiem" and co-wrote four different character songs for the Inti Creates game "Card-en-Ciel".
+In October, Diana performed the character song "Lamb's Requiem" and co-wrote four different character songs for the Inti Creates game "Card-en-Ciel".

-Diana also provided vocals for the theme of the video game "The 257th Element" in August and performed the theme for the video game "Starlight Re:Volver" in December.
+They also provided vocals for the theme of the video game "The 257th Element" in August and performed the theme for the video game "Starlight Re:Volver" in December.

-In December, their tenth digital single "Michibiki no Hoshi" provided the theme song for the fifth ("Invasion") and the final sixth episodes ("Keep Moving Forward") of the MiHoYo commissioned Genshin Impact alternate universe anime series, "Progenitor".
+In December, Diana's tenth digital single "Michibiki no Hoshi" provided the theme song for the fifth ("Invasion") and the final sixth episodes ("Keep Moving Forward") of the MiHoYo commissioned Genshin Impact alternate universe anime series, "Progenitor".